-He serves as National Director of Insights and Impact for the LeadersUp organization.
-In this capacity, he works closely with the Director of Impact in managing program evaluation, measuring social impact, return on investment, and providing technical assistance to external stakeholders.
-He also supports communications by contributing to writing articles and publications and provides social policy advice to the President & CEO.
+He serves as National Director of Insights and Impact for the LeadersUp organization and works closely with the Director of Impact in managing program evaluation, measuring social impact, return on investment, and providing technical assistance to external stakeholders.
+He also supports communications by contributing to writing articles and publications and provides social policy advice to the president & CEO.

-Prior to LeadersUp, Roderick served in various national and local philanthropic roles including Manager of Community Health for IU Health, Director of Community Impact for Central Indiana Community Foundation (CICF), and Senior Program Director for Strada Education Network.
-As a result of serving in the U.S. Army, Roderick earned a Master’s in Business Administration with a concentration in Human Resource Leadership from Franklin University.
-Prior to public service, Roderick graduated from Indiana University with a Bachelor’s in Sociology and African American Studies and went on to earn a Master’s in Public Affairs with a concentration in Urban Studies and Nonprofit Management.
+Prior to LeadersUp, Roderick served in various national and local philanthropic roles including community health manager for IU Health, community impact director for Central Indiana Community Foundation (CICF), and senior program director for Strada Education Network.
+As a result of serving in the U.S. Army, Roderick earned a master’s in business administration with a concentration in human resource leadership from Franklin University.
+Prior to public service, Roderick graduated from Indiana University with a bachelor’s in sociology and African American studies and went on to earn a master’s in public affairs with a concentration in urban studies and nonprofit management.

-A native of Indianapolis, Indiana, Roderick is passionate about social innovation and investing in strategies that empower people, disrupts flawed social systems that stifle opportunity, and achieves social impact, especially within poor communities of color.
+A native of Indianapolis, Indiana, Roderick is passionate about social innovation and investing in strategies that empower people, disrupt flawed social systems that stifle opportunity, and achieve social impact, especially within poor communities of color.

-Martha is an experienced non-profit professional with over 15 years of work in administration, case management, and workforce development.
+Martha Sandoval is an experienced nonprofit professional with more than 15 years of work in administration, case management, and workforce development.
 She has worked with parents, formerly incarcerated individuals, and youth in career development.
 As the Executive Assistant – Impact for LeadersUp, Martha manages daily administrative needs and ensures grants are managed properly and in a timely manner.

 Prior to LeadersUp, Martha worked the LA Urban League for 12 years where she was responsible for assisting and implementing workforce development programs in collaboration with multiple teams.
 In her free time, Martha loves to spend time with her daughter and considers herself to be a fervent reader.

 Kalina Flores has expertise in campaign development and event design.
-She serves as the Event Strategist for the LeadersUp organization.
-In this capacity, She works closely with the CEO, National Director of Development and Operations, and Leadership Team in managing the design, marketing strategy, and logistics of the Future at Work Summit and other related company events.
+She serves as the Event Strategist for the LeadersUp organization and works closely with the CEO, National Director of Development and Operations, and Leadership Team in managing the design, marketing strategy, and logistics of the Future at Work Summit and other related company events.

-Prior to LeadersUp, Kalina has worked as a program consultant for corporate campaigns, non profit organizations, and education organizations, all of which stemmed from her years working in education where she focused on curriculum, assessments, and program design.
-Kalina graduated from UCLA with a BA in Sociology and minor in Urban and Regional Studies, and later earned her Master’s Degree in Education from Mount Saint Mary’s University.
-Her educational background trained her to assess programs and curate research based strategies that will meet desired objectives and organizational goals.
-A native of Compton, California, Kalina is extremely interested in social justice and entrepreneurship and hopes that the experiences She has in event management and program consulting continue to fuel HER passion for building support systems that allow underserved populations to develop and reach their goals.
+Prior to LeadersUp, Kalina has worked as a program consultant for corporate campaigns, nonprofit organizations, and education organizations, all of which stemmed from her years working in education where she focused on curriculum, assessments, and program design.
+Kalina graduated from UCLA with a BA in sociology and minor in urban and regional studies, and later earned her master’s education from Mount Saint Mary’s University.
+Her educational background trained her to assess programs and curate research-based strategies that will meet desired objectives and organizational goals.
+A native of Compton, California, Kalina is extremely interested in social justice and entrepreneurship and hopes that the experiences she has in event management and program consulting continue to fuel her passion for building support systems that allow underserved populations to develop and reach their goals.

 Zhen Xie is a creative communicator dedicated to creating visually engaging content.
 He is a well-versed illustrator with a background in studio arts.
 In his role as Design Specialist for LeadersUp, Zhen is responsible for designing and creating the visual experience for young adult audiences as they explore and advance in their career.
 Zhen is passionate about pushing the boundaries of visual design and hopes to add motion graphics to his repertoire.